introlab/rtabmap_ros/rtabmap_util/README.md

 Standalone utility nodes for [RTAB-Map](https://github.com/introlab/rtabmap) pipelines: converting between sensor representations, cleaning up point clouds, assembling maps and replaying recorded sessions.

-Nothing here does SLAM — that is [`rtabmap_slam`](https://github.com/introlab/rtabmap_ros/tree/ros2/rtabmap_slam).
-These are the pieces that sit around it, and most of them are useful on their own in a pipeline that has nothing to do with RTAB-Map.

 Every node is a [composable node](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/Composition.html) as well as a standalone executable.
 Composing them into one process with their producer avoids copying images and clouds between processes, which is worth doing for anything on the sensor path.

 ## Nodes